Qhucy/ClickCommands/README.md

     - Add **-owner [player]** at the end to set the owner of this ClickCommand to someone else.
     - Example: **/clickcommands add broadcast Hello World! -console -rightclick -jump -playercooldown 10seconds**.
   - **/clickcommands clear**: Clears all commands to the click command block you're looking at.
+  - **/clickcommands clearall**: Clears every ClickCommand on the server.
   - **/clickcommands remove [number/command]**: Removes a certain command from the click command block you're looking at.
     - Example: **/clickcommands remove 1**, **/clickcommands remove Hello World!**.
   - **/clickcommands [number] edit command [command]**: Change a command in the click commands block you're looking at to another one.